AbdelrhmanEssam74/short-urls/README.md

 # Simple and Fast Short URL Project

 This project is a simple implementation of a URL-shortening service using PHP, HTML, and Bootstrap.
 It allows users to shorten long URLs into shorter, more manageable links.
-Sorry, the front design is not good.
+Sorry, the front-end design is not good.
 I focused more on the back-end part
 ## Prerequisites

 To run this project, you need to have the following software installed on your system: